braze-inc/braze-docs/_docs/_help/help_articles/push/push_error_codes.md

 - Mismatched provisioning profile:
 	- This can happen if your certificate doesn't match the one that was used to get the token.
 If this is suspected, the next steps include:
 		- Ensuring that the push certificate being used to send push from the Braze dashboard and the provisioning profile are configured correctly.
-		- Recreating the APNS certification and then recreate the provisioning profile once the APNS certificate is configured to the `app_id`.
+		- Recreating the APNS certification and then recreate the provisioning profile after the APNS certificate is configured to the `app_id`.
 This can sometimes solve some more visible problems.

 ### Push bounced: APNS feedback service removed